While it is still cold outside, it’s a great time to think about starting seeds for spring vegetables, flowers and herbs.

 Starting your own seeds is inexpensive and rewarding.
 To start seeds, you can buy a seed-starting kit or purchase the components separately and do it yourself.

 For spring veggies and early crops try lettuce, radish, tomatoes and peppers.
-For flowers, try echinacea and daisies.
+In your flower bed, try echinacea and daisies.
 For herbs, consider thyme, tarragon, basil and parsley.

 9 tips to start seeds